-In this study, we are introducing a novel model, mixture of hidden Markov model experts (MH-MME), that can both decompose time-series data into multiple contexts and learn expert classifiers for each context.
-In this model, a gate of hidden Markov models defines the contexts and co-operates with a set of hidden Markov model experts that provide multi-class classification.
-The MHMME model is inspired from the mixture of experts (ME) model [15, 16], and extends it to time-series (and sequential) data for classification.
+In this study, we are introducing a novel model, mixture of hidden Markov model experts (MHMME), that can both decompose time-series data into multiple contexts and learn expert classifiers for each context.
+In this model, a gate of hidden Markov models (HMMs) defines the contexts and cooperates with a set of hidden Markov model experts that provide multi-class classification.
+The MHMME model is inspired from the ME model [3, 4], and extends it to time-series (and sequential) data for classification.
 Therefore, MHMME carries the advantages of the ME model and also brings advantages that set it apart from the other models.
-The main advantages can be summarized as follows:
+The main advantages can be summarised as follows:

 - MHMME model provides a divide and conquer approach, is probabilistic, and has soft boundaries - all of which support context learning.
-In addition, unlike the traditional mixture models where the mixture coefficient is a scalar, in MHMME the mixture coefficient (i.e. the gate) depends on the input and helps define the contexts that are unknown to the data modeler. - The learning of the contexts and the classifiers is accomplished simultaneously, in one model.
-This papers gives the derivations to arrive at this single probabilistic model. - During training, there is no hard clustering of data, which means that the sequences can freely move between contexts and classifiers during training. - MHMME considers the temporal connections in time-series data, and is suitable for highdimensional sequential data of varying lengths due to the use of the hidden Markov models (HMMs).
+In addition, unlike the traditional mixture models where the mixture coefficient is a scalar, in MHMME the mixture coefficient (i.e. the gate) depends on the input and helps define the contexts that are unknown to the data modeller. - The learning of the contexts and the classifiers is accomplished simultaneously, in one model.
+This papers gives the derivations to arrive at this single probabilistic model. - During training, there is no hard clustering of data, which means that the sequences can freely move between contexts and classifiers during training. - MHMME considers the temporal connections in time-series data, and is suitable for high-dimensional sequential data of varying lengths due to the use of the HMMs.
 In addition, HMMs at the gates and the experts can be of different topologies (number of states, observation symbols etc.). - MHMME is suitable for multi-class classification. - Experiments on synthetic and real data show that MHMME can perform better than ME and HMMs, and can do well in comparison to state-of-the-art models.

 To this end, in the sections that follow, we first compare MHMME to the existing models in the literature and explain the need to develop MHMME.
-Then, in Sec.
-3 we give a brief introduction to the ME model.
-In Sec.
-4, we derive the update equations of the MHMME model and explain its implementation.
-We demonstrate the intuition behind the MHMME model on a synthetic example in Sec.
-5. We show our results for landmine detection from metal detector data in Sec.
-6, and also on an object recognition dataset consisting of varying length sequences in Sec.
-7. We compare MHMME to the ME-only and HMM-only models, to its individual components, ie. the gate HMMs and the expert HMMs, and also compare our results to those in the literature.
+Then, in Section 3 we give a brief introduction to the ME model.
+In Section 4, we derive the update equations of the MHMME model and explain its implementation.
+We demonstrate the intuition behind the MHMME model on a synthetic example in Section 5.
+We show our results for landmine detection from metal detector data in Section 6, and also on an object recognition dataset consisting of varying length sequences in Section 7.
+We compare MHMME to the ME-only and HMM-only models, to its individual components, i.e. the gate HMMs and the expert HMMs, and also compare our results to those in the literature.

-2. Comparison of MHMME to the ME literature: Why the need arises
+2 Comparison of MHMME to the ME literature: why the need arises

-In the ME literature, a number of models [6, 7, 20, 30, 32, 33, 40] were described that extend the ME architecture to time-series data.
-These models, however, are only applicable to regression, and they use a one-step-ahead or multi-step-ahead prediction in which the last couple of values of the time-series data are used as features in a neural network.
+In the ME literature, a number of models [5-11] were described that extend the ME architecture to time-series data.
+These models, however, are only applicable to regression, and they use a one-stepahead or multi-step-ahead prediction in which the last couple of values of the time-series data are used as features in a neural network.
 Such models cannot handle data of varying length and the use of multilayer network-type approaches prevent them from completely describing the temporal properties of a time-series dataset.
 In contrast to these models, our study is on classification, and is focused on varying length sequences.
 Note that with varying or uneven lengths, we mean that the observation sequences do not all have the same length.